nationalarchives/da-metadata-schema/README.md

 - **Validation**: Ensures that metadata entries adhere to a predefined structure and meet specified requirements, reducing errors and inconsistencies.
 - **Extensibility**: Easily extend the schema to accommodate additional metadata fields or custom requirements specific to different catalogues or use cases.

+## JSON Schema

+JSON Schema have [defined keywords](https://json-schema.org/understanding-json-schema/reference) used to define data.

+The National Archives use the defined keywords and extensions to domain specific requirements.
+These include
+- ```daBeforeToday ``` indicates a supplied date must be before now

 ## Schemas

 Three schemas are used to define the metadata